phanerka/link-stash/Lediting/Navigation.md

 Are you new to lediting or need a step-by-step tutorial to make a basic room? [[Lediting/Getting started|getting started]].
 Are you looking for:
-- something that's important for region making? [[Making a region TO-DOs]]
+- something that's important for region making? [[Region making TO-DOs]]
 - list of mods and their documentation? [[Lediting/Useful mods list|Useful mods list]]
 - some specific object / property to add in room?
 Look below ⬇ 👁 👁
 - pre-devtooling specific tutorial?
 "How to-" folder